pandas-dev/pandas/doc/source/basics.rst

 .. note::

-    Pandas also defines the types ``category``, and ``datetime64[ns, tz]``, which are not integrated into the normal numpy hierarchy and wont show up with the above function.
+    Pandas also defines the types ``category``, and ``datetime64[ns, tz]``, which are not integrated into the normal NumPy hierarchy and wont show up with the above function.